gigijoe/gpsF3XTracker-for-Ethos/README.md

-    c) "GPS F3X Tracker" widget configuration:
+- "GPS F3X Tracker" widget configuration:
-        1. Start race switch: any 2-position switch or functional switch, mandatory
+        - Start race switch: any 2-position switch or functional switch, mandatory
-        2. Elevator output channel: mandatory only for FrSky GPS, used for simulation of accelerometer
+        - Elevator output channel: mandatory only for FrSky GPS, used for simulation of accelerometer
-        3. Input debug GPS latitude and longitude: used for emulation of GPS input in debug mode  (suggested analog sources elevator and rudder), not mandatory
+        - Input debug GPS latitude and longitude: used for emulation of GPS input in debug mode  (suggested analog sources elevator and rudder), not mandatory

 <picture 4>